If you are interested in an internship, please read all of the below information very carefully before contacting us. Thanks.

 - How would you benefit from an internship with us in view of your short and long term educational and professional goals?

 Include with this letter a current resumé, and the names and phone numbers of three references (or letters of reference if you prefer).
 At least one should be work-related; if possible, include one reference who has seen you work with youth.
-Please email your cover letter and resumé to Lisa Kerner, General Management Associate, at email@example.com.
+Please email your cover letter and resumé to Lisa Kerner, Development & Management Associate, at email@example.com.

 This is a really good deal!
 Because we are a small organization, the opportunity to see first-hand how a non-profit operates is exceptional.
 The kids are great, the staff is fun and amicable, and the position offers excellent exposure to a large number of artists in the New York Theater community.